powsybl/powsybl-core/docs/grid_model/extensions.md

 (line-position-extension)=
 ## Line Position

-This extension is attached to a Line and is used to store the geographical coordinates of the Line.
+This extension is attached to a [line](network_subnetwork.md#line) and is used to store the geographical coordinates of the Line.
 The coordinates are stored using latitude and longitude.
 The extension consists of a list of coordinates that can be used to trace the line on a map.